Sakshi-kumari19/Frontend-Projects/README.md

-This Repository includes Frontend Projects using html,css,javascript.
+This Repository includes Frontend Projects created using html, CSS and Javascript.